-Pre-Show: Tag Team Titles: Tyson Kidd/Cesaro vs. Los Matadores vs. Usos vs. New Day
+Pre-Show: Tag Team Titles: Tyson Kidd/Cesaro vs. Los Matadores vs. Usos vs. New Day tag himself in for a superkick to Cesaro.

 One fall to a finish.
 Kidd and Cesaro, with Kidd's wife Natalya, are defending and it's Kofi Kingston/Big E. (minus the Langston) for New Day with Xavier Woods in their corner.
 The Usos (in San Francisco 49ers colors) have Jimmy's wife Naomi and Los Matadores still have El Torito.
 Cesaro and Kofi start fighting with Kingston scoring a quick dropkick but Diego tags himself in.